Enterprise Products Partners L.P. (EPD) Shares Up Despite Recent Market Volatility

 Citigroup gave a rating of “Buy” to EPD, setting the target price at $31 in the report published on December 09th of the previous year.

-Volatility was left at 1.96%, however, over the last 30 days, the volatility rate increased by 1.41%, as shares sank -0.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.44% upper at present.
+Volatility was left at 1.92%, however, over the last 30 days, the volatility rate increased by 1.27%, as shares surge +4.45% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.60% upper at present.

 Insider Trading